skarneedi/Gator-Club-Life/Sprint4.md

   - Ensured proper form submission triggers via button selectors.
 - Skipped login in specific tests by intercepting login routes where needed.

+---

+### 7. Registration and Authentication Enhancements

+- **UF Email Restriction**:
+  User registration is now restricted to `@ufl.edu` domains, ensuring only University of Florida students can register.

+- **Password Visibility Toggle**:
+  Implemented show/hide buttons for both password and confirm-password fields to improve user accessibility during signup.

+- **Password Strength Meter**:
+  A live visual indicator of password strength (Weak, Moderate, Strong) was added to encourage stronger security practices.

+- **Username and Email Availability Checks**:
+  Real-time validation was added from the frontend to check for existing usernames and emails before form submission.

+---

+### 8. Admin Role Support and Dashboard

+- **Role Selection During Registration**:
+  Users now choose their role (either `admin` or `member`) at the time of registration.

+- **Role-Based Login Redirection**:
+  After successful login:
+  - Members are redirected to the Home page.
+  - Admins are redirected to a dedicated Admin Dashboard.

+- **Admin Dashboard**:
+  - Accessible only to users with the `admin` role.
+  - Hidden from regular users (members).
+  - Includes basic features like managing users, viewing events, and posting announcements.

+---

+### 9. Event Details and RSVP Functionality

+- **Learn More Modal for Events**:
+  Users can now view detailed information for each event in a modal, improving the user experience without leaving the page.

+- **RSVP and Undo RSVP Support**:
+  Users can RSVP for an event and undo it later if needed.
+These actions update instantly and are backed by real-time UI changes.

+---

+### 10. Website UI Styling

+- General UI improvements were made across all components for a cleaner, more responsive, and intuitive design.
+- The homepage, event listings, registration and admin pages were restyled and optimized.

+---

 ## Testing Accomplishments

 ### Unit Testing (25 Test Cases)